viamrobotics/docs/docs/registry/configure.md

 To add a modular [component](/components/) from the Viam registry to your machine:

 1. Navigate to the **CONFIGURE** tab of your machine's page in [the Viam app](https://app.viam.com).
-2. Click the **+** icon next to your machine part in the left-hand menu and select **Component**.
+2. Click the **+** (Create) icon next to your machine part in the left-hand menu and select **Component**.
 3. Browse the list of available component types, and select the specific modular component you'd like to add.

-   {{<imgproc src="registry/configure/add-component-by-category.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the intel realsense module when searching by the category 'camera'">}}
+   {{<imgproc src="registry/configure/add-component-by-category.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing results for the intel realsense module when searching by the category 'camera'">}}

    You can also start typing to search for a module by name or to narrow down your search results.

-   {{<imgproc src="registry/configure/add-component-by-name.png" resize="400x" declaredimensions=true alt="The add a component modal showing results for the intel realsense module when searching by the name 'realsense'">}}
+   {{<imgproc src="registry/configure/add-component-by-name.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing results for the intel realsense module when searching by the name 'realsense'">}}

 4. After selecting the modular component, enter a name for your modular component and click **Create** to add it to your machine's component configuration.

-   {{<imgproc src="registry/configure/add-component-screen.png" resize="400x" declaredimensions=true alt="The add a component modal showing the intel realsense module pane, with the 'Add module' button shown">}}
+   {{<imgproc src="registry/configure/add-component-screen.png" resize="500x" style="max-width: 400px" declaredimensions=true alt="The add a component modal showing the intel realsense module pane, with the 'Add module' button shown">}}

    Be sure the modular component you select supports the [platform](/fleet/cli/#using-the---platform-argument) you intend to use it with, such as `linux arm64`.
    You can see which platforms the module supports at bottom of the module information screen before you add it.